msmiley/omnifocus-scripts/README.md

 ### OmniFocus Completed Tasks.applescript

 Collect all completed tasks from OmniFocus and compile into Redcarpet Markdown format.
 Currently only supports tasks up to two levels deep.
 If a task is deeper, only its parent and the containing project will be printed out.
 Any heirarchy in-between will not be shown.

+### OmniFocus Weekly Report.applescript

+A last week - this week style status report.
+Lists all completed tasks for last week (Sun - Sat) and all tasks due during the current week, including any backlogged task with due dates before the current week.